 Dual monitor arms, as compared to basic ergonomic monitor stands, are able to accommodate two screens rather than one.
-With all the same benefits are ergonomic monitor stands, the eponymous dual-aspect of these monitor arms are truly the point of interest.
+With all the same benefits are ergonomic monitor stands, the eponymous dual aspect of these monitor arms is truly the point of interest.

 Ergonomically, dual-monitor set-ups should be treated the same as their single-monitor compatriots — proper positioning view distance, and angle are all still of equal importance.
 Broadly speaking the greatest determining factor in proper dual-screen ergonomics has to do with the ratio of use between the two monitors.
 Those that use both screens equally should treat them like they would a single monitor, with both placed straight-ahead and arm’s length away.

 On the other hand, those that use one monitor considerably more than the other should place greater emphasis on the one most used.
 To that end, the primary should follow proper viewing distance procedures.
 The secondary monitor should largely follow the same rules, but on an angle favoring your dominant eye.